Attentive multilayer fusion for vision transformers: Introduction

-If dependence on the final layer is a limiting factor, a potential solution is to fuse the information distributed across the different levels of model layers.
+A potential solution is to fuse the information distributed across the different levels of model layers.
 ViTs process information across multiple layers: early layers capture low-level visual patterns and structural cues (e.g., edges, textures), whereas later layers encode high-level semantic concepts aligned with the pre-training objective~\citep{raghu2021vision, dorszewski2025colorsclasses}.
 When downstream tasks differ from the pre-training domain, the final layer likely discards structural or textural information that remains crucial for the target application, yet this information often persists in intermediate layers.

-Recent work has begun to exploit intermediate representations for transfer learning~\citep{tu2023vqt, wu2024structured} and parameter-efficient adaptation~\citep{evci2022head2toe}.
+Recent work has begun to exploit intermediate representations for transfer learning~\citep{tu2023vqt, wu2024structured,bolya2025perception} and parameter-efficient adaptation~\citep{evci2022head2toe}.
 Despite these advances, most approaches rely on simple aggregation strategies, such as concatenation, that produce overly large feature vectors or fail to adapt to task-specific requirements.
 Furthermore, the relevance of different layers varies substantially across task settings.
-While some more specialized domains, such as satellite imagery or medical images, benefit from low-level structural cues encoded in early or intermediate layers, others that include a broad set of natural images (e.g., CIFAR-100) require high-level semantic abstraction encoded in last layers.
-This variability underscores the need for more flexible mechanisms that effectively harness intermediate features in probing settings.
+While some more specialized domains, such as satellite imagery or medical images, benefit from low-level structural cues encoded in early or intermediate layers, others that include a broad set of natural images require high-level semantic abstraction encoded in the last layers.
+This variability underscores the need for flexible mechanisms that effectively harness intermediate features in probing settings.